injeti-manohar/AZ-104/Module9.md

 ✓ each container shares the same host OS or system kernel and is much lighter in size, often only megabytes.
 This often means a container might take just seconds to start (versus the gigabytes and minutes required for a typical VM

 > Example -- DOCKER, LXD, PODMAN

+according to Docker container:

+- is a runnable instance of an image.
+You can create, start, stop, move, or delete a container using the DockerAPI or CLI.
+- can be run on local machines, virtual machines or deployed to the cloud. is portable (can be run on any OS)
+- Containers are isolated from each other and run their own software, binaries, and configurations.

 #### Container Architecture --
 ![](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/media/container-diagram.svg)